Scheduled MonumentsEnglandOne of a group of three cairns on Ringmoor Down

 What is One of a group of three cairns on Ringmoor Down?

-One of a group of three cairns on Ringmoor Down is a Bronze Age funerary monument located in Devon.
+One of a group of three cairns on Ringmoor Down is a Bronze Age funerary monument located on high moorland in Devon, England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1012085.

 Who is responsible for protecting One of a group of three cairns on Ringmoor Down?